FirelyTeam/firely-docs/vonk/deployment/reverseProxy/nginx.rst

 .. _nginx:

 =============================
-Deploy Vonk on Nginx on Linux
+Deploy Firely Server on Nginx on Linux
 =============================

 About Nginx